Scientists have just mapped the volcanic lower region of Hawaii in amazing detail - ExBulletin

 The Pahala earthquake swarm has been roaring since at least 1970.
 Earthquakes occur in the mantle, the layer of our planet between the crust and core, and most are too small and deep to move the surface with much force.
 Instead, the tremor feels more like the rolling or swaying of the ground.
 Sometimes, Ka’u Coffee’s Daniele realizes something isn’t right because ripples appear on the surface of his coffee.
 But in recent years, the rattles under Pahala have become relentless.

 Pahala is believed to sit atop a scorching rock column, called a hotspot, that built the Hawaiian Islands.
 As the Pacific Plate moves across the stationary hotspot, new volcanoes – and eventually new islands – are born.
-The 15 volcanoes of the Hawaiian Islands are the youngest in a chain of more than 129 volcanoes created by the hotspot, most of them silent and now hidden beneath the waves.
+The 15 volcanoes of the Hawaiian Islands are the youngest in a chain of more than 129 created by the hotspot, most of which have gone silent and are now hidden beneath the waves.

 “We’re basically missing out on this big hunk,” says Pennington.